OBF/GSoC/00_ideas.md

 allow for regular-expression-like queries, returning a list of all internal nodes in the matching trees where the criteria is fulfilled.

-Applications of a framework of this type would enable any user to perform complex queries on a variate of data types common in research, such as clustering results and phylogenetic trees.
-This will be **specially relevant** in research fields such as **Phylogenomics** (ETE focus), where thousands of phylogenetic trees are being generated and scanned trying search for specific evolutionary patterns.
+Applications of the framework would enable any user to perform complex queries on a variate of tree-like data in research, such as clustering results and phylogenetic trees.
+This is **specially relevant** in the **Phylogenomics**  field (ETE focus), where thousands of phylogenetic trees are being generated and scanned for specific evolutionary patterns.

 Optional goal: Matches and differences between trees and queries could further be